-I wrote a fake oral history of Windows 95 and the first printing just sold out!
+I wrote a fake oral history of Windows 95.
+It’s in its second printing now.
+Woo!

 Go behind the Blue Screen of Death to meet those who made Windows 95 possible: the Microsoft programmers who were addicted to snorting Pixy Stix, the marketers who used mass hypnosis to trick the press, the software testers who battled a literal giant bug in the code, the visionary director of the Windows 95 Cyber-Sitcom Instructional Video, and “Mighty God” Bill Gates, who jumped over a chair.